Yigoya/federal-prison-education-ms-frontend/README.md

 - README.md: Documentation for the project.

-## Rules needs to follow
+## Rules to be followed

-- don't push to main branch
+- Don't push to main branch
-- the development branch is the branch we use until we are ready to deploy
+- The development branch is the branch we use until we are ready to deploy

-### step by step for pushing your code to github
+### Step by step for pushing your code to github

-let's say i'm working on dashboard page and after a finish my some feature and wanna push
+Let's say i'm working on dashboard page and after i finished the task wanna push

 1. creating local branch: `git checkout -b dashboard`
 2. add changes: `git add .`